 ProxyMesh API

-ProxyMesh does not currently provide an API except for account-management purposes.
-To authenticate to the ProxyMesh API, you must enter your username & password.
+ProxyMesh only providse an API for account-management purposes.
+To authenticate to the ProxyMesh API, use HTTP Basic Authorization with your username and password, or send Authorization: Bearer pm_… with a bearer token.

 The ProxyMesh API lets you programmatically manage the following: